mdfarragher/TDP/setup/04/README.md

 * Execute `Connect-AzAccount` and sign in to your Microsoft user account when prompted.

-    > [!WARNING]: You may receive the message "TenantId 'xxxxxx-xxxx-xxxx-xxxx' contains more than one active subscription.
-The first one will be selected for further use.
-You can ignore this at this point.
-When you execute the environment setup, you will choose the subscription in which you deployed the environment resources.

 * Execute `az login` and sign in to your Microsoft user account when prompted.

     > If you receive the following error, and have already closed and re-opened the PowerShell window, you need to restart your computer and restart the steps in this task: `The term 'az' is not recognized as the name of a cmdlet, function, script file, or operable program`.